-You may then determine how many leads you have in each level by what they have been sent or even by manually updating the lead status.
+You may then determine how many leads you have in each level by what they have “seen” or even by updating the lead status manually.
 The level they are in is how you determine how “qualified” the lead is.

-If you create a bar chart to represent these numbers, it will probably look something like this:
+If you create a bar chart to represent these numbers, it will look something like this:

-What might surprise you is that when you analyse actual engagement against a Buyer Journey it typically looks more like this:
+What might surprise you is that when you analyse actual engagement against a Buyer Journey, it looks more like this:

-As you can see this view of customer numbers is very different to the funnel view with a lot more customers at the very last steps of the journey.
-This happens because, invariably, the content and campaigns are driving customers straight to the bottom of the funnel.
-(Fat bottomed funnel!)
+As you can see, this view of customer numbers is very different to the funnel view with a lot more customers at the very last steps of the journey.
+This happens because the content and campaigns are driving customers straight to the bottom of the funnel.
+(This is a fat-bottomed funnel!)

-If there is a “nurturing” process/sequence this might start a bit earlier in the journey, but this is still not the full Buyer Journey.
-This often leads to poor conversion rates because, simply put, the customer is not ready to buy.
+If there is a “nurturing” process/sequence, this might start a bit earlier in the journey, but this is still not the full Buyer Journey.
+This often leads to poor conversion rates because the customer is not ready to buy.

-Another problem with not mapping the Buyer Journey, is that you may not even know how bad your conversion rates are – if you are measuring by qualification stages you are probably not seeing how many leads are being wasted and going nowhere.
+Another problem with not mapping the Buyer Journey is that you may not even know how bad your conversion rates are – if you measure by qualification stages, you are not seeing how many leads are being wasted and going nowhere.

-Therefore, the shape of the funnel is really important.
+Therefore, the shape of the funnel is important.

 At a high level, the first steps to understanding the shape of your funnel are to build your Buyer Journey map and track how your customers are consuming content against that map.
-Only when armed with this information can you start to optimise the journey and of course, start improving your conversion rates through the entire Buyer Journey.
+Only when armed with this information can you optimise the journey and, of course, start improving your conversion rates through the entire Buyer Journey.

 Here is our formula for becoming Buyer Journey focused:

-The Odyssiant Buyer Journey Engine makes all this easy with a simple to use mapping tool and analytics that provide a unique view on the performance of your marketing.
+The Odyssiant Buyer Journey Engine makes all this easy with a simple to use mapping tool and analytics that provide a unique view on how your marketing is performing.